Thikhonggioicode/TryHackMe/Easy/Pre Security/README.md

     - Detecting intrusions when they occur and responding properly

 # Task 1: Introduction to Defensive Security
+Some of the tasks that are related to defensive security include:
 - User cyber security awareness:

 - Documenting and managing assets: